What Is a Factor Rate and How Do You Calculate It?

 What is a factor rate?

 Like an interest rate, a factor rate is a number that tells you how much it will cost to borrow a loan or cash advance.
 Unlike an interest rate, a factor rate is expressed as a decimal (instead of a percentage) and is not annualized.
-That means that it tells you the total amount you’ll pay for the loan, rather than the amount you’ll pay each year.
+That means it tells you the total amount you’ll pay for the loan, rather than the amount you’ll pay each year.

 Factor rates are specific to small business funding and are less common than annual percentage rates (APRs), which incorporate an interest rate and fees.
 Factor rates, sometimes called buy rates, typically range between 1.1 and 1.5.